-October 5, 2004: Spoke at “The Race at Case,” a symposium on Ohio in Presidential Politics held in conjunction with the 2004 Vice Presidential Debate, on James A. Garfield.
+October 5, 2004: Spoke at “The Race at Case,” a symposium on Ohio in Presidential Politics held in conjunction with the 2004 Vice Presidential Debate.
+I represent James A. Garfield on the panel.

-Also in 2003: Joined the Board of Washington Independent Writers, one of the great organizations supporting writers with a following throughout the East Coast and, in 2011 after several reorganizations, would evolve into the sponsoring group for the Washington Independent Review of Books (WIRoB) and its annual Books Alive conference.
-I am proud to still serve on the WIRoB’s advisory board.
+Also in 2003: Joined the Board of Washington Independent Writers, one of the great organizations supporting writers throughout the East Coast.
+In 2011 after several reorganizations, it would evolve into the sponsoring group for the Washington Independent Review of Books (WIRoB) and its annual Books Alive conference.
+I served on the WIRoB’s advisory board until just recently.

-February 25: Signed with Carroll & Graf/Avalon to produce a new book about the 1881 assassination of President James A. Garfield, a story that had long fascinated me.
+February 25: Signed with Carroll & Graf/Avalon to produce book about the 1881 assassination of President James A. Garfield, a story that had fascinated me for years.
 Spent most of the next year grinding out a 150,000 word first draft, titled Dark Horse.

-1988-2001: Mostly put writing aside to focus on years as Senate staff counsel and then as Clinton administration appointee to administrator USDA’s USDA’s Risk Management Agency and Federal crop insurance program.
+1988-2001: Mostly put writing aside to focus on years as Senate staff counsel and then as Clinton administration appointee to administrator USDA’s Risk Management Agency and Federal crop insurance program.
 Joined OFW Law in February 2001.
-But never lost the itch along the way.
+But never lost the itch.

 Release of my first published book: The Gold Ring.
 A paperback edition would be released by Harper and Row, Inc. in February 1990.

-Early 1980s: Working as a young lawyer for the staff counsel to the CFTC, began writing a flurry of articles and reports on financial regulation, culminating in the report on the agency’s investigation into the 1979-1980 Hunt silver corner.
+Early 1980s: Working as young lawyer as staff counsel to the CFTC, wrote a flurry of articles and reports on financial regulation, culminating in the report on the agency’s investigation into the 1979-1980 Hunt silver corner.
 This, in turn, gave me the idea for my first book, The Gold Ring, about the attempt by Gilded Age speculators Jay Gould and Jim Fisk to corner the U.S. national gold supply in 1869.

 1970s: Tried writing two different novels.
 Finished each one.
-But they were terrible and deservedly rejected by multiple agents.
+But they were terrible and deservedly rejected by multiple agents and publishers.
 Never tried writing fiction again.